 Yes, all of those things are crucial for night photography.
 But, to take your night photos to an entirely new level, you have to know the most important night-photography settings.

 If you want your night photography to look realistic, selecting the correct white balance is extremely important.
 I’ve seen a large number of night photos that were strikingly beautiful, but they weren’t realistic at all due to the improper selection of white balance, like this example…

-Granted, when I started out with night photography I kept my white balance on AUTO and would welcome the deep blues and purples that the camera would produce.
-As I kept learning, I would strive for realistic night sky color instead of otherworldly color.
+Granted, when I started out with night photography, I kept my white balance on auto and would welcome the deep blues and purples that the camera would produce.
+As I kept learning, I would strive for a realistic night-sky color instead of otherworldly color.